c3JpbmkK/turbo-octo-dollop/hooks/README.md

 # hooks

-Copy the hooks to the `.git/hooks/` folder as required.
+Copy the hooks to the `.git/hooks/` folder as required and modify the file as executable.